-In order to work effectively, an architectural visualization must include dimensions, layout, and particular architectural features — the more detailed, the better.
-That’s why 3d architectural visualization has emerged as such a valuable tool.
+In order to work effectively, an architectural visualization — also known as a 3D rendering — must include dimensions, layout, and particular architectural features.

-In this blog post, we’ll delve deeper into the practicalities of architectural visualization and discuss why using a 3d format has become such a game-changer for modern design.
+In this blog post, we’ll delve deeper into the practicalities of architectural visualization and discuss why using a 3D format is a game-changer for modern design.

 Architectural visualization started out as simple 2D imagery that conveyed the footprint of a planned structure.
 Throughout history, techniques advanced to enable the creation of more detailed layouts, blueprints, and drawings.